-The University of North Texas Art Galleries support the educational mission of the university, enrich the aesthetic environment and serve as a cultural resource for the public at large.
+The College of Visual Arts and Design Art Galleries support the educational mission of the university, enrich the aesthetic environment and serve as a cultural resource for the public at large.
 With a focus on curatorial projects involving contemporary art, the Galleries inspire and empower student and community audiences through the viewing experience, foster students’ confidence in the public display of their artworks, and present and promote the artist’s voice.

 Art in Public Places